 This is crucial for creating emotional safety.
-What is said in the gathering, stays there.
+What is said here, stays here.

 This looks like: Not sharing any names or identifying information about participants.
 Recordings, notes, or pictures are allowed.
 Electronics must be silenced or turned off.

 2. Grief is not a competition.